Tel Aviv Museum of Art is the largest art museum in Israel. And it presents modern and contemporary art from Israel and the world.

 Our guide took us to the main building, and we started at the Susan and Anton Roland-Rosenberg Collection.

-As our guide explained to us, the trend at the Tel Aviv Museum of Art is to combine art by the people who donated them.
-Thus the exhibitions are names after their donators.
+As our guide explained, the trend of the museum is to combine art according to the people who donated them.
+Thus the exhibitions are named after their donators.

 There are many works by Alexander Archipenko, an avant-garde artist, sculptor, and graphic artist.

 Archipenko, along with the French-Hungarian sculptor Joseph Csaky, exhibited at the first public manifestations of Cubism in Paris; the Salon des Indépendants and Salon d’Automne, 1910 and 1911, being the first, after Picasso, to employ the Cubist style in three dimensions.
 Archipenko departed from the neo-classical sculpture of his time, using faceted planes and negative space to create a new way of looking at the human figure, showing several views of the subject simultaneously.
 He is known for introducing sculptural voids, and for his creative mixing of genres throughout his career: devising ‘sculpto-paintings,’ and later experimenting with materials such as clear acrylic and terra cotta.
 Inspired by the works of Picasso and Braque, he is also credited for introducing the collage to wider audiences with his Medrano series.